demodeveloperlab/innerknowing/content/_index.md

 Purpose
 </p>
 <h2 class="mb-4 text-3xl font-bold uppercase">
-  What's the purpose of this page?
+  What is the purpose of this page?
 </h2>
 <p class="text-xl text-muted">
   Journaling, Exploring, Sorting and Organizing
 </p>
 </div>
 <div class="max-w-2xl mx-auto text-center text-lg">
-This portal serves as a link for tutorials.
-I learned a long time ago that if I want to master something, I have to teach it and through preparation and teaching I'll grow.
-As well as I am improving my English, Spanish, Czech language domain by exercising, writing and speaking.
+This portal serves as a link to tutorials.
+I firmly believe that teaching is the best way to master a subject.
+By preparing and delivering lessons, I am constantly improving my skills.
+Moreover, I am honing my proficiency in English, Spanish, and Czech through regular exercise, writing, and speaking.
 </div>
 </div>
 </section>